macmanes-lab/protocols/TagSeq.md

 ****AT THIS TIME, PUT ALL LIGATION REAGENTS AT ROOM TEMPERATURE AND PUT RNA TAPESTATION (Normal Sensitivity) AT ROOM TEMP

-***AL & LK used half of these amounts (according to Shishkin): yielding 20 uL of RNA and 20 uL of master mix.

 **MUST CONTINUE**

 #### 4) Cleanup (2x SPRI) to remove enzymes and reaction buffer: 1 hour